API reference

 Authentication

 All API requests must be made over HTTPS.
-Depending on the API, authentication is performed either using:
+Depending on the API and client settings, authentication is performed either using:

 - Client ID only